martijnblankestijn/zio/docs/reference/contextual/index.md

 // A layer that produces DatabaseConnection service val dbConnection: ZLayer[Any, IOException, DatabaseConnection] = ???

-// After applying dbConnection to our environmental effect the reurned
+// After applying dbConnection to our environmental effect the returned
 // effect has no dependency on the DatabaseConnection val eliminated: ZIO[Any, IOException, String] = dbConnection { // Provides DatabaseConnection context